Bryan Bullington: 2014

 Despite concern from Manager Kenjiro Nomura over poor performance in the preseason, Bullington got his fourth season with the Carp off to a great start.
-In his first 11 starts, he threw 9 quality starts, posting a 7–4 record, a 2.93 ERA, and a 54/12 K/BB ratio over that span.
+In his first 11 starts, he threw nine quality starts, posting a 7–4 record, a 2.93 ERA, and a 54/12 K/BB ratio over that span.
 Things took a considerable turn for the worse after that though, posting an ERA above 6 in both June and August.
-On August 20, Hiroshima announced that Bullington would be removed from the roster for 10 days of rest after giving up 7 earned runs in 3 innings against the Yokohama DeNA BayStars.
-He made his next start 11 days later on August 31 against Chunichi, but was pulled in the 5th inning after complaining of arm stiffness.
+On August 20, Hiroshima announced that Bullington would be removed from the roster for 10 days of rest after giving up seven earned runs in three innings against the Yokohama DeNA BayStars.
+He made his next start 11 days later on August 31 against the Chunichi Dragons, but was pulled in the fifth inning after complaining of arm stiffness.
 Bullington was diagnosed the next day with neuritis in his ulnar nerve, also known as inflammation of the funny bone, and was shut down for the rest of the season.
 He finished the season 9–8 with a 4.58 ERA over 1312/3 innings.

 Hiroshima chose not to re-sign him in the offseason.
 Bullington received attention from both the Orix Buffaloes and the Tokyo Yakult Swallows.
-On December 6, Bullington signed a 1-year deal with Orix for ¥150 million (roughly US$1.2 million) for the upcoming season.
+On December 6, Bullington signed a one-year deal with Orix for ¥150 million (roughly US$1.2 million) for the upcoming season.

 2015

 Bullington was taken off of the active roster with shoulder discomfort after leaving the game on May 20, lasting only 21/3 innings.
-He finished the season with a 5–3 record in 14 starts and a 3.30 ERA.
+He finished the season with a 5–3 record and a 3.30 ERA in 14 starts.